lingeringsocket/shlurd/openhab/README.md

 # Deploy

-1. Get the latest release archive from [lingeringsocket.com](https://lingeringsocket.com/com.lingeringsocket.shlurd.openhab).
-The zipfile is quite large due to the inclusion of Stanford CoreNLP models, so it may not be suitable for lightweight deployments.
+1. Get the latest release archive .jar from [lingeringsocket.com](https://lingeringsocket.com/com.lingeringsocket.shlurd.openhab).
+The addon jar is quite large due to the inclusion of Stanford CoreNLP models, so it may not be suitable for lightweight deployments.
-1. Unzip all jars directly into your openhab `addons` directory (e.g. `/usr/share/openhab2/addons`)
+1. Move the jar into your openhab `addons` directory (e.g. `/usr/share/openhab2/addons`)

-If instead you want to keep the SHLURD bundles in a subdirectory of `addons`, so that you can undeploy more easily by just removing that subdirectory, then you need to change the `felix.fileinstall.subdir.mode` property to `recurse` in `/var/lib/openhab2/etc/org.apache.felix.fileinstall-deply.cfg`, or something like that.

 # Configure